 Welcome to CrustNet!

 CrustNet is a globally distributed sampling network for biological soil crust (biocrust) ecology.
 This project implements a standard set of surveys and experiments in diverse biocrust habitats.
+See the growing map of sites here.
 These surveys and experiments were selected and collaboratively designed by biocrust scientists.

 Goals